-Some personal loans are labeled and marketed by their intended use.
-So a "personal loan" may sometimes be called a "home improvement loan"
+Some personal loans are labelled and marketed by their intended use.
+So a "personal loan" may sometimes be called a "home improvement loan".

 Most personal loans are secured with collateral - which is property or an item of value the lender can claim if you don't repay the loan.
 The most common forms of collateral include your home, your car or a luxury item.